prob140/textbook/_chapters/Chapter_15/05_Calculus_in_SymPy.md

-That's the density $f$ defined by the equation at the start of the section.
+That's the expression for $f(x)$ defined by the equation at the start of the section.
 Notice that what we naturally think of as $1 - x$ is expressed as $-x + 1$.
 That's because `SymPy` is writing the polynomial leading with the term of highest degree.

 Let's not simply accept that this function is a density.
 Let's check that it is a density by integrating it from 0 to 1.
-To do this, we use the method `Integral` that takes the name of a function and a *tuple* (a sequence in parentheses) consisting of the variable of integration and the lower and upper limits of integration.
-We have assigned this integral to the name `total_area`
+To display this, we use the method `Integral` that takes the name of a function and a *tuple* (a sequence in parentheses) consisting of the variable of integration and the lower and upper limits of integration.
+We have assigned this integral to the name `total_area`.